Alexandra Palace to Tottenham Hale Walk

 1. Turn right out of Woodberry Wetlands onto Newnton Close, then right again onto Bethune Road.

 For the next 2 km you will be following a designated cycle / pedestrian route signposted to Walthamstow Wetlands.
-The route goes through an area sometimes referred to as the ‘square mile of piety’ because of the many Jewish men to be seen going to and from worship in their distinctive clothes.
+The route goes through an area sometimes referred to as the ‘square mile of piety’ because of the many devout Hasidic Jews to be seen in their distinctive clothes.

 2. In 400m turn left at a crossroads into Dunsmure Road, passing a parade of shops and crossing a railway line.